Our Active Ageing fund is supporting innovative and experimental approaches that put older people at the heart of our efforts to tackle inactivity.

 She also eats dinner with everyone else and is talking more.
 Hazel’s daughter Gill says: “You can’t believe the difference.
 She’s wanting to learn to stand so she can go home in the car.
 We just feel lucky to have had the opportunity to do it because it has made such a difference.”

 Sporting Memories Network supports older people living with dementia, depression and loneliness by engaging them in social activities and helping them recall memories of watching or playing sport.

 Vin Riley has dementia and has attended the weekly Sporting Memories group at Northallerton Library in Yorkshire with his wife Chris since its earliest days.
-Through the group the couple have tried various taster sessions of different sports and have made many new friends.
+Through the group, the couple have tried various taster sessions of different sports, making many new friends.

 Vin says: “It’s brilliant.
 You think back to when you were kids; what you could do.
 I used to love sport at school, cross country running was my favourite.
 Coming here is great.”

 Location: Birmingham, Telford and Wrekin, Solihull and Derby

 Overcoming any kind of addiction should not be done alone.
 But through sport and groups like Aquarius – a charity that offers free and confidential information and support – help’s at hand.